misskey-dev/misskey/src/docs/about.en-US.md

-# About Misskey
+# About Groundpolis

-Misskey is a mini blog SNS.
+Groundpolis is a mini blog SNS.